bottlepy/bottle/docs/tutorial.rst

         response.content_type = 'text/html; charset=latin9'
         return u'ISO-8859-15 is also known as latin9.'

-In some rare cases the Python encoding names differ from the names supported by the HTTP specification.
-Then, you have to do both: first set the :attr:`Response.content_type` header (which is sent to the client unchanged) and then set the :attr:`Response.charset` attribute (which is used to encode unicode).
+In some rare cases, the Python encoding names differ from the names supported by the HTTP specification.
+Then, you have to do both: first set the:attr:`Response.content_type` header (which is sent to the client unchanged) and then set the:attr:`Response.charset` attribute (which is used to encode Unicode).

 .. _tutorial-static-files:

 Static Files
 --------------------------------------------------------------------------------

-You can directly return file objects, but :func:`static_file` is the recommended way to serve static files.
-It automatically guesses a mime-type, adds a ``Last-Modified`` header, restricts paths to a ``root`` directory for security reasons and generates appropriate error responses (403 on permission errors, 404 on missing files).
+You can directly return file objects, but:func:`static_file` is the recommended way to serve static files.
+It automatically guesses a mime type, adds a ``Last-Modified`` header, restricts paths to a ``root`` directory for security reasons and generates appropriate error responses (403 on permission errors, 404 on missing files).
 It even supports the ``If-Modified-Since`` header and eventually generates a ``304 Not Modified`` response.
 You can pass a custom MIME type to disable guessing.

 ::